brianglass/anastasis/files/tuesday_matins1.md

 <span style="color: red">I</span> See the lamp shining for those in the darkness of life, see the sweet voiced swallow, that announces Christ, the spring, the great Forerunner, mediator of the old and new covenants; by whose prayers we are always guarded.

-<span style="color: red">W</span> As the BridegroomÂ’s friend I now put you forward as ambassador, O Baptist, and I, who have a multitude of sins, cry out to you, Â‘Obtain the cancellation of my debts, All-blessed, and light the lamp of my soul, completely extinguished by indifferenceÂ’.
+<span style="color: red">W</span> As the Bridegroom’s friend I now put you forward as ambassador, O Baptist, and I, who have a multitude of sins, cry out to you, ‘Obtain the cancellation of my debts, All-blessed, and light the lamp of my soul, completely extinguished by indifference’.

 <span style="color: red">S</span> With bodiless Angels, with revered Apostles, with holy Champions, and with Prophets, O Prophet, ever implore God who is supremely good, that we, who are enriched with you as good protector, may obtain eternal good things.